EirikHaughom/ADME/Guides/Connected Rock and Fluid DDMS/readme.md

 There are two deployment options available for the RAFS DDMS service:

 1. [**Quick-deploy with Azure Container Apps**](#option-1-quick-deploy-with-azure-container-apps): Deploy the RAFS service using Azure Container Apps.
 This is the quickest way to deploy the RAFS service.
-This option provides a public endpoint, secured with SSL (HTTPS) out of the box.
-If you need private endpoint connectivity, either modify the [azuredeploy.json](./azuredeploy.json) template or use the AKS deployment option.
+This option provides a public endpoint by default, secured with SSL (HTTPS) out of the box.
+You may choose to deploy the service privately as well.

 1. [**Azure Kubernetes Service (AKS) deployment**](#option-2-azure-kubernetes-service-aks-deployment): Deploy the RAFS service using Azure Kubernetes Service (AKS).
 This option provides more control over the deployment.